BWCache: Accelerating Video Diffusion Transformers through Block-Wise Caching: Experimental Results

 \subsection{Scaling Abilities}

 \textbf{Scaling to Multiple GPUs.} Table \ref{tab:multi_gpu} summarizes the inference efficiency of various methods when scaled across multiple GPUs using Dynamic Sequence Parallelism (DSP) \cite{zhao2024dsp}.
-The experiments, conducted using several models, reveal that BWCache consistently outperforms both the original model and PAB in terms of latency reduction across all tested scenarios.
-Specifically, BWCache achieves the lowest latencies, demonstrating significant speed-ups as the number of GPUs increases.
+Utilizing the DSP method, GPUs are interconnected via high-bandwidth NVLink, which provides low-latency, high-throughput communication for distributed workloads.
+A single GPU often cannot utilize a full batch size due to memory constraints, leading to suboptimal hardware utilization.
+In contrast, the DSP method overcomes this by employing dimension-aware sharding and efficient all-to-all operations to minimize communication overhead, thereby enabling more effective scaling.
+The experiments, conducted using several models, reveal that BWCache consistently outperforms both the original model, PAB, and TeaCache in terms of latency reduction across all tested scenarios.
+Specifically, BWCache achieves the lowest latencies in almost all cases, demonstrating significant speed-ups as the number of GPUs increases.
 These results validate BWCache as a universally effective acceleration method for DiT-based models under multi-GPU deployments.

-\textbf{Performance at Different Length and Resolution.} Figure \ref{fig:multi_gpu} demonstrates the inference efficiency of BWCache across various video lengths and resolutions using the Open-Sora model.
-The results show that latency increases significantly as the length and resolution of the video increased, but BWCache consistently performs better than the original model in all configurations.
+\textbf{Performance at Different Length and Resolution.} Figure \ref{fig:multi_gpu} demonstrates the inference efficiency of BWCache across various video lengths and resolutions using Open-Sora, Open-Sora-Plan, and Wan 2.1 models.
+The results show that latency increases significantly as the length and resolution of the video increase, but BWCache consistently performs better than the original model in all configurations.
 BWCache exhibits particularly notable acceleration advantages in processing high-resolution long videos.
-For example, with eight GPUs, BWCache attains a latency of just 11.08 seconds for the Open-Sora model with 204 frames at 480P, representing a remarkable 17.16$\times$ speed-up compared to the base model.
+For example, with 8 GPUs, BWCache attains a latency of just 11.08 seconds for the Open-Sora model with 204 frames at 480P, representing a remarkable 17.16$\times$ speed-up compared to the base model.
 This trend is also reflected in other configurations, where BWCache consistently provides substantial improvements in efficiency.
 Overall, these results validate its capability to improve inference speeds across various video lengths and resolutions, making it an efficient solution for real-time video generation.